IP Security Maintenance and Extensions (ipsecme) Internet Drafts

 Working Group: IP Security Maintenance and Extensions (ipsecme)

 This document specifies Diet-ESP, a compression mechanism for control information in IPsec/ESP communications.
-The compression is expressed through the Static Context Header Compression architecture.
+The compression uses Static Context Header Compression rules.

 Internet Key Exchange version 2 (IKEv2) extension for Header Compression Profile (HCP)